Hossein-Naeiji/Hossein-Naeiji/README.md

 ### Hi there 👋
 i'm Hossein Naeiji
-- 🔭 I’m currently working on CyberEagle Team
+- 🔭 I’m currently working on TryHackBox Team
-- 🌱 I’m currently learning Web Penetration Test
-- 📫 How to reach me: TelegramID: @hsyn && InstagramID: @hsyn
+- 📫 How to reach me: TelegramID: @HosseinNaeiji